Solted5/my-random-config-files/README.md

 # nixos-config
-my stupid nixos config thats probablt not used properly
+my stupid nixos or other configs thats probably not used properly

 if you somehow come across this and youre not me dont use it youll probably be upset